History of California's Public Health Care Systems

 The essential safety net mission and mandate of California’s public health care systems remains to provide the highest possible quality health care to everyone, regardless of insurance status, ability to pay, or other circumstance.

-California’s PHS systems provide a comprehensive range of health care services, including primary care, outpatient specialty care, emergency and inpatient services, rehabilitative services, and in some instances, long-term care.
+California’s public health care systems are true systems of care, providing a comprehensive range of health care services, including primary care, outpatient specialty care, emergency and inpatient services, rehabilitative services, and in some instances, long-term care.
 They offer life-saving trauma, burn and disaster-response services, provided by expert medical staff.